 Alternatively, if you would rather have a taxi to yourself you can rely on the many tourist taxis to be found here – frequently known as “contract carriages”.

 The other major source of transport in Jamaica are the licensed minibuses known locally as “coasters”.
 Once again, those with red license plates are generally the safest option, as these have been individually approved by the tourist board.

 Despite its past position as the crown in the British Empire, these days Jamaica is regarded as a poor country.
 This is felt nowhere more prominently than in terms of the healthcare facilities on offer in Jamaica.

 Standards at public hospitals may be meagre at best, with only Kingston and Montego Bay boasting hospitals capable of dealing with serious conditions.
 Outside of these areas the emergency services may be patchy.

 Most expats rely on the limited number of private facilities for their needs.
-Note that serious medical situations may require air-lifting to another country such as mainland USA so expat insurance should be considered essential.
+Note that serious medical situations may require air-lifting to another country such as mainland USA so expat insurance or travel insurance should be considered essential.

 The currency in Jamaica is the Jamaican dollar (JMD).